lukebrobbs/personal-site/content/blog/circleci-gatsby/index.md

 date: "2019-05-01T22:12:03.284Z"
 ---

-# Running tests in a pipeline with Gatsby and CircleCi

----

 CI/CD is a huge part of modern day development, this guide shows how to set up a basic pipeline for a `Gatsby` project, running a set of unit tests using `CircleCi`.

 #### Create a new project